Alenichel/MartinaNichelini-DistributedJobScheduling/README.md

 for running the client.

 Please mind that:
-* Executors uses TCP/UDP 9669 and 9670 ports.
+* Executors use TCP/UDP 9669 and 9670 ports.
 * RMI server uses standard port: 1099

 If you want to build an executors group over Internet, check if the previous ports are open.